catbaganam/KimChat/README.md

 "# KimChat"
 ☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭☭
-KimChat is a North Korean Ppseudo-media
+KimChat is a North Korean pseudo-media

 Ever wanted to post about Kim Jong Un?
 Here is everyone's opportunity to do so: